wifiguru10/Meraki_MX_Converter/README.md

 # Steps
 1. place config files in local directory (raw output from 'show run' on the ASA)
 2. Create a new MX network in the Meraki Dashboard
+3. Enable "Use VLANs" under "Addressing & Vlans" (it'll error out if you don't do this!)
-3. Create interfaces (vlan, ip and subnet) in that new network (these should match interfaces VLAN-ID in the config file)
+4. Create interfaces (vlan, ip and subnet) in that new network (these should match interfaces VLAN-ID in the config file)
-4. For step#3, the IP/subnets do not have to match, just the VLAN-ID.
+5. For step#4, the IP/subnets do not have to match, just the VLAN-ID.
 The script will auto-map the new IP/subnet to the ruleset
-5. Edit "acl_list.txt" this file should contain the names of every ACL rule you want to process
+6. Edit "acl_list.txt" this file should contain the names of every ACL rule you want to process
-6. RUN THIS ON A TEST NETWORK FIRST!
+7. RUN THIS ON A TEST NETWORK FIRST!
 This re-writes ALL the rules and anything currently in the rules will be lost.
-7. Run the commandline "python3 mx_import.py -k \<key\> -o \<org\> -n \<networkID\> -c command \<ASA CONFIG FILE\>" -commands supported "write", "clear" and "test".
+8. Run the commandline "python3 mx_import.py -k \<key\> -o \<org\> -n \<networkID\> -c command \<ASA CONFIG FILE\>" -commands supported "write", "clear" and "test".
 Test is default.
 Clear will wipe the FW rules.
-8. After the script runs, validate the rules have ported correctly.
+9. After the script runs, validate the rules have ported correctly.
 The comments section will hold the original ACL rule to compare

 # Requirements
 1. python 3.x